 Bring your original passport.
 It’s required to enter Machu Picchu when you enter through the Sun Gate.

 Bring a comfortable daypack with snug straps to wear while you hike.
-A hired porter will carry your larger personal backpack (about 65 litres) filled with clothes and other gear.
-Learn about porter welfare on the Inca Trail.
+Unless you hire a private porter, you're expected to carry both pads and sleeping bags along the trek.
+Learn more about porter welfare on the Inca Trail.

 Carry a reusable water bottle in your daypack.